 Another way to think of them is as apps, similar to what you have on your mobile device.
 They are sold, and accessed, on the browser's web store.

 A lot has changed in the world of extensions.
 Early on they could access a lot of the internal workings of the browser, but as new security threats were introduced, the rules tightened.
 But even with the tightened rules, extensions are still able to control a lot of what happens on the browser, and the corresponding network.

 How Browser Extensions are Used to Bypass Networks

 By design, accessing extensions on browsers is extremely simple.
 For example, in chrome, simple type the following into the URL:

 This is what you will see:

-From here a user is able to access the Chrome Web Store.
+From this page, a user can access the Chrome Web Store.
 Via the Chrome Web Store they are able to search for extensions across a wide range of capabilities.
 The most impactful to network owners are Virtual Private Networks (VPN).

 A Virtual Private Network (VPN) as the name implies creates a tunnel to the outside world.
 It breaks through your networks defensive controls and allows a user to circumvent any rules you might in place.

 Here is an illustration of how it works: